 The park is divided into two clearly defined areas, an upper park and a lower park.
 Separate TRACK Trails have been added to each area.
 Both trails offer unique learning experiences through different types of vegetation & wildlife, with the upper course being ADA accessible.
 The Eastern border of the park is historical El Camino Real, which is also called King's Highway and sometimes California Mission Trail.
 This roadway actually provides a hiking option to our neighboring County Park, San Elijo Lagoon Ecological Reserve, another participant in the TRACK Trails program.

-San Dieguito County Park’s seven picnic areas, the wedding gazebo and the Miracle Ball Field can be reserved.
+San Dieguito County Park’s ten picnic areas, the wedding gazebo and changing room, meeting room, and the Miracle Ball Field can be reserved.
 Each area can accommodate birthdays, family reunions and other private events.

 For additional information please visit: sdparks.org